-The restaurant we looked for and went was called Papoiya on the higher up floor in a building, which had a good reputation on the internet.
+The restaurant we looked for and went to was called Papoiya on a high up floor in a building, which had a good reputation on the internet.

 Actually a taxi driver recommended this restaurant, too a few days later, so this must be a good one in Ishigaki.

 Our main dish was 250g sirloin steak which was very good, but the sliced raw beef we had for the starter was really impressive.

 There were three kinds of sauce served with the steak, which were salt, mustard and sweet onion and I enjoyed each taste.